Mottie/tablesorter/README.markdown

       * Additionally, if the number of table rows is less than the pager size, the pager will get the `cssDisabled` class name applied.
       * If false (the default setting), the pager arrows class names will not change.
       * Please see the updated [pager demo](http://mottie.github.com/tablesorter/docs/example-pager.html) to see this working.

-#### Version 2.0.8 (2011-07-21)

-* Fixed parsers for currency and digits to work with number values separated by commas.
-Thanks to Josh Renaud for the information!
-* Fixed "lockedOrder" header option and added documentation and an example on how to use it.
-* Made the sort order "desc" only trigger off of the first letter, so any word/abbreviation starting with "d" will set the descending sort order, all other letters will set the order to ascending (shhh, because I'm a bad speller :P)
-* Modified the "sortInitialOrder" option so it can also be set in the headers option.

-#### Version 2.0.7 (2011-07-17)

-* Added "pagerChange" and "pagerComplete" events to the pager plugin which trigger on the table.
-See the [pager demo](http://mottie.github.com/tablesorter/docs/example-pager.html) for an example on how to bind to them.
-* Added the "sortAppend" since the option was there, but apparently the code wasn't.
-* Added missing documentation from [my blog post](http://wowmotty.blogspot.com/2011/06/jquery-tablesorter-missing-docs.html)
- * This included a few new example pages: apply widgets, child rows, render header, sort append and zebra widget.
- * Added a methods and events table.
-* Fixed the minified version.
-Apparently sorting functions called by the eval were removed by the Google Closure Compiler.
-Resolved by using "Whitespace only" optimization.
-* Fixed syntax highlighting; updated Chili.